The Course

 Meet the AP Research Development Committee

-The AP Program is unique in its reliance on Development Committees.
+AP is unique in its reliance on development committees.
 These committees, made up of an equal number of college faculty and experienced secondary AP teachers from across the country, are essential to the preparation of AP course curricula and exams.